 What Is the Meaning of Subconscious Mind?

-To break this down into digestible information and really understand it, we recommend to first define subconscious through a basic academic explanation:
+To break this down into digestible information and really understand it, we recommend first define the subconscious through a basic academic explanation:

 “Concerning the part of the mind of which one is not fully aware but which influences one’s actions and feelings.”